Kowsalyasp/parentkarafmodule/sql readme.md

 This property helps to get the environment and the mode to be `enabled` if it is true; otherwise, if it is false, it won't connect with the database.
 > development.mode.enabled = true

-Additionally we can use following properties to mention the pool size
+Additionally, we can use the following properties to mention the pool size

 The property controls the maximum size that the pool is allowed to reach.
-Basically this value will determine the maximum number of actual connections to the database backend.
+This value will determine the maximum number of actual connections to the database backend.
 > connection.pool.max =

 The property controls the minimum number of idle connections to maintain in the pool.
 > connection.pool.idle =

 The property controls the maximum amount of time (in milliseconds) that a connection is allowed to sit idle in the pool.
 A connection will never be retired as idle before this timeout.
 A value of 0 means that idle connections are never removed from the pool.
-> connection.pool.idle.timeout =
+> connection.pool.idle.timeout = 0

 ## MetaData:
-The meta.xml file presents a set of metadata, such as the module name, the tables to include.
+The meta.xml file presents a set of metadata, such as the module name, and the tables to include.
 XML is a textual data format that is widely used for the representation of data.
-The meta.xml file to load and populate the metadata to fetch and configure the table definitions and initialise the sequence generation of primary keys.
+The meta.xml file to load and populate the metadata to fetch and configure the table definitions and initialize the sequence generation of primary keys.
 The main purpose of meta.xml is to create the table.
-We set up the metadata with all the essential element tags like table name, columns, and constraints to configure the table in the database.
-And the module tag refers to which module that wants to create the table.
+We set up the metadata with all the essential element tags like table names, columns, and constraints to configure the table in the database.
+And the module tag refers to which module wants to create the table.
 Used an XML-based language to describe the metadata for resources by using the tags below:

 ## Table tag
-Create a table with the tablename and type which are present inside the table tag.
+Create a table with the table name and type which are present inside the table tag.
 Each table has a table type value which can be given as per your needs.
 ```
 <table name="TableName" type="11"> </table>
  ```